Most recently updated on September 17, 2023

 Both the Baptist church and the museum sit along the Augusta Riverwalk.
 The promenade follows along the portion of the Savannah River between 6th and 10th street.
 It’s similar but smaller than the River Walk in San Antonio, Texas.
 The walk here is part of the Augusta Tomorrow project to help revitalize the downtown area after businesses moved to the suburbs in the 1950s and 1960s.

 Out of Augusta, Interstate 20 takes you over the Savannah River and immediately into South Carolina.

-Its population of 5.2 million is 23rd on the list, not too far behind Minnesota.
+Its population of 5.3 million is 23rd on the list, not too far behind Minnesota and just ahead of Alabama.
 It’s a state of smaller towns.
-The most populous is Charleston with 140,000 residents, not even in the top 200 most populated cities in the country.
+The most populous city is Charleston with 153,000 residents.
+The state is listed as 63 percent white and 26 percent Black.